symplecticgeometry/link/README.md

 4. Lambda processes the data2 using data 1, and stores the result back to Dynamodb, and
 5. A web application built by Flask queries data from Dynamodb.

-## How to run link?
+## running instruction?
 1. Create a stream in Kinesis and run the script froms3tokinesisreal.py in the folder kinesis;
 2. Upload the script balanceupdate.py in folder lambda to Amazon lambda;
 3. Build three tables in Dynamodb as instructed in README in the folder dynamodb;
 4. Run tornadoapp.py in the web page.

-# Definition of net transation:
+## Definition of net transation:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
 Then we define N(i,j) __the net transaction from user i to user j__ to be the sum of T(i,j,t) over all t.

-# Remark:
+## Remark:
 Note that since T(i,j,t) = -T(j,i,t), we have N(i,j)= - N(j,i).

-# Definition of absolute transaction:
+## Definition of absolute transaction:
 Let T(i,j,t) be the transaction amount (with unit in $) from user i to user j at time t.
 Then we define A(i,j) __the absolute transaction from user i to user j__ to be the sum of |T(i,j,t)| over all t, where |*| stands for the absolute value of *.

+## Remark:
-Remark: Since A(i,j,t) = A(j,i,t), instead of saying the absolute transaction from user i to user j, we usually say the abolute transaction between user i and user j.
+Since A(i,j,t) = A(j,i,t), instead of saying the absolute transaction from user i to user j, we usually say the abolute transaction between user i and user j.

-Definition of financial bond of degree one:
+## Definition of financial bond of degree one:
-We define B(i,j,1) the financial bonds of degree one between user i and user j to be A(j,i).
+We define B(i,j,1) __the financial bonds of degree one__ between user i and user j to be A(j,i).

 Example:
 Suppose there are two transactions between user i and user j in total: user i sends to user j $5 at t = 0, and user j sends to user j $5 at t=1.
 Then B(i,j) = 0 while A(i,j) = 10.
 From this example, we can see that A(i,j) provides a lot more information about the financial bonds between the two users.
 In particular, suppose in the future, user i is trying to send $1 to user j, the system can provide the information A(i,j)=10 to user i to assist her/him to judge the risk of this transaction.